-Figure 8: Actual allocation in terms of commitments and strategy allocation of Portfolio 1 miss them.
-In hindsight, too much capital was chasing deals and the hit caused by global financial crisis leads to weak performance of those vintage years.
-Investing into the private equity market along the allocation from Figure 7 yields a Commitment Timing IRR of 10.5% which is subtracted from the SAA IRR of 12.6% resulting in the -2.1% Commitment Timing Premium.
-The Strategy Timing Premium The Strategy Timing Premium captures tactical deviations from the strategy allocation defined in the SAA.
+Figure 7: Actual commitment volumes but strategy allocation from SAA of Portfolio 1

+The Strategy Timing Premium

+The Strategy Timing Premium captures tactical deviations from the strategy allocation defined in the SAA.
 Figure 8 shows Portfolio 1's tactical strategy allocation together with the tactical commitment amounts.
-This allocation is the same as the actual allocation of Portfolio 1, as previously shown in Figure 2.
+This allocation is the same as the actual allocation of Portfolio 1, as previously been shown in Figure 2.
 The tactical decision to make a single venture capital commitment in 2011 is included in Figure 8.
 Portfolio 1's tactical strategy allocation does not significantly differ from the strategy allocation of the SAA, resulting in a Strategy Timing Premium of only -0.1%.
 Mathematically, the Strategy Timing Premium is the difference between the Strategy Timing IRR and the Commitment Timing IRR.

+Figure 8: Actual allocation in terms of commitments and strategy allocation of Portfolio 1

-The Manager Alpha The allocation used in deriving Portfolio 1's IRR (9.3%) and the allocation used in calculating the Strategy Timing IRR (10.3%) 60 coincide in terms of timing and strategy; the only difference is that Portfolio 1's IRR is based on the cash flows of the actual funds selected by the portfolio managers and not the private equity market cash flows as used in the Strategy Timing IRR.
+The Manager Alpha

+The allocation used in deriving Portfolio 1's IRR (9.3%) and the allocation used in calculating the Strategy Timing IRR (10.3%) coincide in terms of timing and strategy; the only difference is that Portfolio 1's IRR is based on the cash flows of the actual funds selected by the portfolio managers and not the private equity market cash flows as used in the Strategy Timing IRR.
 The portfolio managers decide on the fund selection, but also the commitment amount to each fund and the number of funds being committed to.
 These decisions are summarized in the Manager Alpha, which turns out to be -1.0% for Portfolio 1.
 The portfolio managers selected below-market average managers.
 From a statistical point of view, it is very difficult to generate a positive alpha for portfolios with a large number of funds.
 More concentrated portfolios have a higher probability of generating a positive alpha, but are also riskier.
-Second case study 61 Figure 9 depicts the commitment volumes by strategy and by vintage year of a second North American pension fund ("Portfolio